 However, the requirements of your chemical company are likely nuanced and industry-specific.
-Purchasing a generic ERP solution means costly customization, work-arounds, or third-party applications necessary to meet standards and compliance mandates.
+Purchasing a generic ERP solution means costly customization, workarounds or third-party applications necessary to meet standards and compliance mandates.

 With an industry-specific ERP, you’ll be working with a vendor that has focused on building a product that is created with chemical companies in mind, with standard features that are suited for quality control needs.

-An Industry-Specific ERP Solution
+A Chemical-Specific ERP Solution

 - Plan and checklist tracking

-- User-defined values for accepted, tolerance, and recount statuses
+- User-defined values for accepted, tolerance and recount statuses

 - Tracking and quarantining of products

 - Sample pulling from batches